FreeJules/simple_shell/README.md

 ##### File: [\_getline.c](/_getline.c)
 - Description
-	- Reads _getline() uses _strprint to  reads an entire line from standard input, storing the address of the buffer containing the text into *lineptr.
+	- \_getline() uses _strprint to  reads an entire line from standard input, storing the address of the buffer containing the text into *lineptr.
 The buffer is null-terminated and includes the newline character, if one was found.
 - Return value
 	- If *input is NULL, then \_getline() will allocate a buffer for storing the line, which should be freed by the user program.
 (In this case, the value in \*n is ignored.)
-	- On  success,  getline() return the number of characters read, including the delimiter character, but  not including  the terminating null byte ('\0').
+	- On  success,  \_getline() return the number of characters read, including the delimiter character, but  not including  the terminating null byte ('\0').
 This value can be used to handle embedded null bytes in the line read.
 	- Both functions return -1 on failure to read a line  (including end-of-file condition).
 In the event of an error, errno is set to indicate the cause.

 ##### File: [\_strtok.c](/_strtok.c)